Cicely Mayhew: Early life

 She was born on 16 February 1924.
-Her father, C.S Ludlam, was a metallurgist and artisanal miner who made his money in copper in Northern Rhodesia, now Zambia.
+Her father, G.S Ludlam, was a metallurgist and artisanal miner who made his money in copper in Northern Rhodesia, now Zambia.
 He mined and produced around 1,523 tonnes of blister copper containing about 70,000 oz.
 (2,170 kg) of silver in the Mumbwa district.
 She grew up in Kenya, Tanzania and South Africa.
 She attended Loreto Convent School, Pretoria from 1929 to 1932.
 Her formal education was interrupted for two years while she and her mother accompanied her father on prospecting expeditions in Tanzania and Uganda, helping him to pan for gold near Entebbe.

 At age 10 she returned to Britain to be educated and did not see her mother again until her twenties.
 She attended Sheffield High School, living with her aunts.
 She then won a scholarship to Cheltenham Ladies College, where one of the teachers was a German Jewish refugee; she went on to read French and German at Lady Margaret Hall, Oxford, graduating after only two years in 1944 with a First.